wizo06/japanese/docs/index.md

 !!! danger "STOP RIGHT THERE"
     Before you proceed to learn Japanese grammar from this guide, please do yourself a favor and read this page first.
 It's only a 10 minutes read.
 The following information in this page assumes that the reader wants to achieve high level of fluency.

-Let's first talk about learning (and acquiring) languages in general. .
+Let's first talk about learning (and acquiring) languages in general.

 ## Acquiring a language

-???+ info
+???+ info "Author's note"
     For a more in-depth explanation of the **methodology** for acquiring a new language, refer to [TheMoeWay](https://learnjapanese.moe/) and/or [Refold](https://refold.la/).
 Those are just general guidelines, and you don't have to follow everything to the letter.
+I don't personally follow everything to the letter in those guidelines.
+Not because I disagree with it, but because I don't find some aspect of the methodology particularly engaging and I get bored easily.
+At the end of the day, the more time you spend in your target language (the language you are trying to acquire) the better you will become at understanding it.
+This is why, it's important to spend your time doing things that keep you interested in the language, as opposed to following some guideline that you found online.
+However, objectively speaking, there **is** an efficient methodology for acquiring/learning a language.
+Whether you find that methodoloy engaging/fun or tiresome/boring is a different story.

 The short version of the methodology is the following: **get as much as input as you can, i.e. immersion**.